The Burmese Harp (1956 film): Themes

 Buddhism is a major theme in the film, with a monk saying "Burma is Buddha's country."
 Author Catherine Russell writes that Mizushima, initially stealing a monk's robes and disingenuously posing as a Buddhist monk, becomes more devout.
 However, Russell argues that Mizushima's Buddhism, in his salute of graves and use of distinctly Japanese boxes, remains a form of Japanese nationalism.
 Professor Ronald Green argues that Mizushima's mission as a monk to bury Japanese soldiers is a pilgrimage, in which his mounds resemble Buddhist stupas, and his practice of saluting the graves is reminiscent of Buddhist rituals at stupas.
 The film's visuals also communicate Buddhist messages, with the panoramas in land, and then the ocean at the end of the film, showing the "broadness" of Mizushima's messages.
 Shots of full moons invoke Buddhist symbols of awakening.

 Music is also used in the film to represent the unity between cultural groups and enemies.
 Singing improves the spirits in Inouye's group, with Inouye trained in music while Mizushima is self-taught in the Burmese harp, an instrument particularly associated with Burma.
 The group learns the war is over when Mizushima plays "Hanyo no yado", with the British joining in by singing "Home!
 Sweet Home!"

 Release

 In Japan, Nikkatsu, the studio that commissioned the film, released the first part of the film on 21 January 1956, running 63 minutes.
 The second part, running 80 minutes, was released on 12 February, with both parts as double features screened with B movies.
 It was screened at the Venice International Film Festival in August 1956, where it received an ovation.

 It was Ichikawa's first film released internationally, but the 143-minute film was condensed to 116 minutes, reputedly at Ichikawa's objection.
-Its release in English language countries came before the novel was first translated to English.
+Brandon Films' release in English language countries came before the novel was first translated to English.
 The film was released on DVD in Region 1 by The Criterion Collection in March 2007.
+The film was released on Blu-ray in Region B/2 by Eureka Entertainment in 2012.